bertanimauro/cellularAutomata/cvs/readme.md

 # RootedTreePrime
 is an example of the tree generation the first column is the parent of the second column
 # RootedTreePrime2
-is an example of the two series one start by 5 and the other by 7
+is an example of the two series one start by 5 (https://oeis.org/A007528)[https://oeis.org/A007528] other by 7